N.R. Gordon & Company, Inc.

 All companies claim to be customer focused.

-The customer is always wrong.
+The customer is almost always wrong.
 (Success is convincing the customer that he’s wrong without losing him.)

 Nothing costs nothing; everything costs something!
 (Even nothing costs something!)